slaveofthecode/adventjs/README.md

 # advetnjs [link](https://adventjs.dev/)

-adventjs.dev is a website of the @midudev, where you can see different challengers for each day during all of December month.
+adventjs.dev is a website of @midudev, where you can see different challenges every day during all of December since 2021

-Each year since 2021, you can do different challenges of code

-For example, you can see all challengers for the different years
+For example, you can see all the challenges for the different years
 - [2021](https://2021.adventjs.dev)
 - [2022](https://2022.adventjs.dev)
 - [2023](https://adventjs.dev)